TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/SingleModelCrud.md

 ﻿# Single Model CRUD

-This use case covers the basic CRUD operations on a model that represents a single row in the database.
+This use case covers the basic Create-Read-Update-Delete operations on a model that represents a single row in the database.

 ## Prototype Repository